roads/web-experiment-tutorial/tutorial_part3_db.md

 ```sql
 SELECT * FROM assignment;
 ```
-Unless the database was recently purged, you should see data entries.
+Unless the database was recently created or purged, you should see data entries.
 For more complicated queries, do a web search for SQL query syntax.

 Relational databases such as mySQL are organized in order to minimize redundancy of stored information.
 To help explain this concept, consider a bad way to store information.
 On each trial, we could store information about the user, the trial, and their response in one massive table.
 However, information about the user doesn't change across the experiment, so we would be storing the same information over and over again.
 Alternatively, we can use the relational approach and define two tables.
 The first table stores information about the user (`assignment`) and the second table stores information about each trial (`trial`).
 The tables are linked up in such a way that particular entries in the `trial` table correspond to particular entries in the `assignment` table.
 In other words, we reduce redundancy by defining relationships between the different table.
 Now user information is only stored once, reducing redundancy.